top of page

 The Architecture

-the New York Times
+The New York Times

-Not much is known about Wright besides the fact he was partners with Rossiter, though he is known to be the author of a few architectural books from the period, some of which featured the firm's drawings.
+Not much is known about Wright besides the fact that he was partners with Rossiter, though he is known to be the author of a few architectural books from the period, some of which featured the firm's drawings.

 The exposed timber frames and stucco infill of the building's North side